localstack/docs/content/en/user-guide/aws/elb/index.md

 ### Create a listener and a rule

-We create a for the load balancer using the [`CreateListener`](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_CreateListener.html) API.
+We create a listener for the load balancer using the [`CreateListener`](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_CreateListener.html) API.
 The following command creates a listener for the load balancer created in the previous step:

 {{< command >}}